TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 A Home Assistant template blueprint that watches your critical entities and reports any that have gone quiet, the device that dropped offline and the one frozen at its last value, as a sensor anything in your system can read.

-> **Status.** Entity Sentinel is being generalized from a battery not-reporting sensor into a full entity liveness monitor.
-This document describes that target design: watch any entity, catch both unavailable and freeze.
-The version you can import today still runs the previous battery not-reporting engine (it watches battery devices and uses the `report_hour` and `lookback_hours` inputs).
-The import link and setup mechanics below are correct now.
-The two-mode behavior and the parameter schema described here are in active development and land in a later version.
-Until then, treat the design sections as the roadmap and the import as the interim engine.
+> **Status.** Entity Sentinel is in alpha, under active testing on a live system.
+The two-mode engine described here is the engine you import today.

 A device going quiet is rarely announced.
 A Zigbee sensor drops off the mesh, an integration stops serving one entity, a device hangs and freezes at its last value while still showing a healthy state.
 None of these throws an error, and a value check sails right past the frozen one because the value still looks fine.
 Entity Sentinel asks the question that catches all of them: has this entity actually reported lately, and is it still present?